Hennepin County Conciliation Court

 • Problem or incident did not happen in or defendant does not live in Hennepin County, with some exceptions

-• Even if you believe you have a claim for more than $15,000, you can only file a claim in Conciliation Court up to $15,000.
+• Even if you believe you have a claim for more than $20,000, you can only file a claim in Conciliation Court for up to $20,000.
 You may not file more than one claim related to the same incident as a way to reach a higher amount.

 You may want to think about whether the person you are suing (the defendant) will be able to pay you.
 Although you may win a case, the Conciliation Court is not a collection agency and does not contact the defendant to collect payment.
 Click The Judgment sub-tab on this page to learn what to do to collect payment if you win a judgment.